-The City of Rowlett has set the pace for communities around Texas as one of the first cities to implement the federal government’s initiative for Community Emergency Response Teams (CERT).
+The City of Rowlett has set the pace for communities around Texas as one of the first cities in North Central Texas to implement the federal government’s initiative for Community Emergency Response Teams (CERT).
 The program has trained more than 1,000 CERT volunteers and has been recognized by the Federal Emergency Management Agency for its excellence and program management.

 The Rowlett CERT program is well established and integrated into Rowlett’s Emergency Plan.
 It serves an essential role in disaster preparedness and emergency response in the Rowlett area.
 Rowlett CERT is also an essential component of large city events in providing: access and traffic control, fire watch, courtesy patrols, communications and information technology services, first aid stations, public information and education.